Osha Compliance: Everything You Need to Know

 If OSHA receives a complaint or referral with allegations of hazards or violations, they will conduct an inspection.
 These are usually triggered by National Emphasis Programs and Regional and Local Emphasis Programs.

 OSHA inspectors make 40,000 inspection visits every year.
-They result in $35 million in penalties too.
+They result in $35 million in penalties.

-Forty to 50 percent of OSHA inspections fall into three categories:
+- 40 to 50 percent of OSHA inspections fall into one of three categories:

 Follow up inspections are commonly done by inspectors who have cited employers in the past.